TheSignPainter98/adjust-keys/README.md

 I wrote this in Python for two reasons:

 1. There exists a large, well-documented Python API for Blender
-2. So that anyone learning to program could have an example of some reasonably complicated code and some reasonably clean methods to deal with challenges
+2. ~~So that anyone learning to program could have an example of some reasonably complicated code and some reasonably clean methods to deal with challenges~~ This is some of the most unmaintainable code I've written in a decent while, please if anyone's out there, look upon this as the sort of mess which can arise when records aren't a proper part of the type system (a pretty alien concept to Python).

 Of course, using Python was really annoying due to it’s basically useless type system and its failure to report errors ahead of time which made development a pain as usual.
 My sanity would have been better-off had I instead done this in [Haskell][haskell], but I guess everyone has their regrets, eh?